damian2121/damian2121/README.md

 ## About me

 My name is Damian.
 I am an Wroclaw University of Technology graduate.
 On both Bachelor and Master level I was majoring in Automation and Control Systems.
-I consider myself a well organized, reliable person who is willing to face challenges and learn new things.
+I see myself as a well organized, reliable person who is willing to face challenges and learn new things.
 As a person with strong interpersonal skills I can easily work as a team player.
 I am familiar with software life-cycle and testing methods according to ISTQB syllabus.
 My main goal is to turn theoretical knowledge into practical skillset.

 ## Tools